NickChapman1988/sleeping-dragon-hobby-shop/README.md

 * Run `python3 manage.py migrate` at the terminal to apply the migrations to the new POSTGRES database.
 * Note - if you encounter `error: django.db.utils.OperationalError: FATAL:  role "xxxxxxxxxxx" during configuration of POSTGRESQL`, run `unset PGHOSTADDR` at the terminal.
 * Run `python3 manage.py loaddata db.json` at the terminal to load the data from the local json created earlier
-* If using fixture files, run `python3 manage.py loaddata fixturefilename` for each fixture file, making sure to load in the correct order (i.e load any fixtures with dependencies *after* loading the files they depend on)
+* IF USING FIXTURE FILES, run `python3 manage.py loaddata fixturefilename` for each fixture file, making sure to load in the correct order (i.e load any fixtures with dependencies *after* loading the files they depend on)
 * Install `gunicorn` and re-run `pip freeze > requirements.txt` at the terminal.
 * Create a `Procfile`, declaring the process type in the root of the project.
 * The `Procfile` should have only one line that reads `web: gunicorn appname.wsgi:application`, with no empty white space or lines, where `appname` is the application name.